techiew/Twitter-Dataminer-Analyser/README.md

     },
 ```

-After the data has been mined by the first script, it will store that data into a .json file for further processing.
-This .json file will be used as input for the translation and analysation scripts.
-The scripts then translate and analyse that data by using [Google Cloud APIs](https://cloud.google.com/apis) and the [AYLIEN Sentiment Analysis API](https://aylien.com/news-api/).
-The resulting data would then be put on the website in the video below in the form of various graphs so that we could show our results to the teacher.
+After the data has been mined by the first script, it will store that data into a .json file, like in the example above, for further processing.
+That .json file will be used as input for the translation and analysation scripts.
+Those scripts translate and analyse the data by using [Google Cloud APIs](https://cloud.google.com/apis) and the [AYLIEN Sentiment Analysis API](https://aylien.com/news-api/).
+The resulting data would then be put on the website shown in the video.